MATH+ Hanna Neumann Fellowships

 Hanna Neumann (1914-1971) was born in Berlin and forced to leave Germany in 1938.
 Her son Peter Neumann, also a mathematician, remembers not only her distinguished career but also her exciting life in a talk at Gresham College: “Hanna Neumann: A Mathematician in Difficult Times”.
 Hanna Neumann’s family was delighted that MATH+ chose to name a fellowship to support young women mathematicians after her.

-The 2021 Hanna Neumann Fellows, Nicole Mücke and Marta Panizzut, talked about how they developed their interest in mathematics, their career paths, the support and the problems they experienced, and their passion for mathematics.
+They talked about their career paths, the support and the problems they experienced, how to combine family and career in sciences, and their passion for mathematics.